-Just in case though, here are few tips on initiating good communication practices as your build your team.
+Just in case though, here are a few tips on initiating good communication practices as your build your team.

 Team Communication Best Practices

-Just as I mentioned in the blog post about initiating good communication practices with a new client you need to follow a similar formula when as you hire and work with a new team member.
+Just as I mentioned in the blog post about initiating good communication practices with a new client you need to follow a similar formula when you hire and work with a new team member.

 Establish which platforms you will use for communicating.
 Try to have your daily platform and a backup for emergencies.
 For example, Slack for daily communicating and email if an emergency arises.

 Let your team member know when you’re available to communicate and in which time zone.
 Request the same information from them.
 Then store this information in a place that’s easily accessible for you both, such as your task management tool.